Call Azure Function From SPFX Webpart

 How to call Azure Function from SPFX

-Create SharePoint Framework Webpart
+Create a SharePoint Framework Webpart

 md spfx-azure-function-demo